How To Use the Data Explorer

 To view data for a resource, select the resource’s name from the resource list.

-After you’ve selected a resource, you can choose to a metric for the data view.
 The list of metrics is sorted alphabetically, and you can use the search feature to filter the list.
 As previously mentioned, the list of metrics depends on the context you’ve selected for the Data Explorer.
 For example, if you’ve chosen Instances for the context, then the list of metrics will be for instances.

 http.response_code dimension, which is a valid Group By value for the